RutledgePaulV/q-builders/README.md

 It's great to have a single syntax to define queries that can be used against multiple backends, but what about features that are specific to certain things?
 How would I add (insert thing here) query support for mongo?
-I'll provide an example of adding regex searches for mongo (this is more involved than I would like, so please let me know if you think of something simpler).
+I'll provide an example of adding regex searches for mongo (something I chose to leave out of the core library due to the complexity of supporting same-interface regex searches on each backend).

 1) Define your custom property interface